 Download our mobile app today - it's free!

-The goal of the Epilepsy Surgery Program at Children’s Hospital of Pittsburgh of UPMC is to give every child a chance at seizure freedom, so that they can develop to their fullest potential.
+The goal of the Epilepsy Surgery Program at UPMC Children’s Hospital of Pittsburgh is to give every child a chance at seizure freedom, so that they can develop to their fullest potential.

 The Epilepsy Surgery Program offers complete assessments and care to children with medically refractory epilepsy — care that's on par with the best programs in the nation.

 Your doctor might refer your child for Phase 1 if he or she has epilepsy and hasn't had success with other epilepsy treatments.